 Utah Sales Tax Calculator 2026

-Enter taxable amount before Utah state and local sales/use tax.
+Enter the taxable amount before Utah state and local sales/use tax.

 Use this mode for standard taxable retail transactions where Utah sales tax is collected at checkout.